hashicorp/packer/website/source/docs/install/index.html.md

 1. Clone the Packer repository from GitHub into your `GOPATH`:

     ``` shell
-    $ mkdir -p $GOPATH/src/github.com/hashicorp && cd $!
+    $ mkdir -p $GOPATH/src/github.com/hashicorp && cd $_
     $ git clone https://github.com/hashicorp/packer.git
     $ cd packer
     ```

-2. Bootstrap the project.
-This will download and compile libraries and tools needed to compile Packer:

-    ``` shell
-    $ make bootstrap
-    ```

-3. Build Packer for your current system and put the binary in `./bin/` (relative to the git checkout).
+2. Build Packer for your current system and put the binary in `./bin/` (relative to the git checkout).
 The `make dev` target is just a shortcut that builds `packer` for only your local build environment (no cross-compiled targets).